OpenSLO/OpenSLO/README.md

 spec:
   description: string # optional up to 1050 characters
   service: string # name of the service to associate this SLO with, may refer (depends on implementation) to existing object Kind: Service
-  indicator: # see SLI below for details
+  sli: # see SLI below for details
-  indicatorRef: string # name of the SLI.
-Required if indicator is not given.
+  sliRef: string # name of the SLI, required if indicator is not given and you want to reference to existing SLI
   timeWindow:
     # exactly one item; one of possible: rolling or calendar–aligned time window
     ## rolling time window